-Transactional Memory (TM) [1,2] promises to ease concurrent programming effort in comparison to fine-grain locking, yet still provide similar scalability and performance.
+Transactional Memory (TM) [1], [2] promises to ease concurrent programming effort in comparison to fine-grain locking, yet still provide similar scalability and performance.
 TM has seen a rise in research activity as it became clear that scalable software would be essential to take advantage of future multi-core technology.

 In TM, code blocks that access shared data are defined as transactions, similar to how they are guarded by locks in traditional explicit concurrent programming.
 However, in contrast to locks, a TM runtime manages conflicting data accesses between the code blocks, and the developer is freed from the responsibility of orchestrating lock acquisition and release.
 The TM runtime logs all read and write accesses for each transaction, and compares them to detect conflicts.
-A CM (CM) is invoked when two transactions have conflicting accesses, and aborts one of the transactions.
-A transaction commits if it completes executing its code block and does not aborted due to conflicts, making its writes to shared data globally visible.
+A contention manager (CM) is invoked when two transactions have conflicting accesses, and aborts one of the transactions.
+A transaction commits if it completes executing its code block and is not aborted due to conflicts, making its writes to shared data globally visible.

-Several CMs (or contention management policies) have been published [3-6] that offer a variety of algorithms for selecting the victim transaction to abort.
+Several CMs have been published [3], [4], [5], [6] that offer a variety of algorithms for selecting the victim transaction to abort.
 Since their publication in 2004-5, the CMs have not been re-evaluated in the light of new, complex, TM benchmarks.
-In this paper, we investigate the performance of eight well-known CMs using Lee's routing algorithm [7] and a port of the STAMP benchmark suite [8].
+In this paper, we investigate the performance of eight well-known CMs using Lee's routing algorithm [7], [8], and a port of the STAMP benchmark suite [9].
 Our investigation reveals several interesting results.

-The most important result is that Polka, the published best-performing CM, suffers severe performance degradation when even a moderate (22%) proportion of executed transactions abort.
+The most important result is that Polka, the published bestperforming CM, suffers severe performance degradation when even a moderate (22%) proportion of executed transactions abort.
 This trend extends to other delay-based CMs investigated.
 Overall, Greedy and Priority provide the best performance, although Greedy offers stronger progress guarantees.

-The paper is organised as follows: Section 2 describes the CMs, and Section 3 describes the complex benchmarks used in the evaluation.
-Section 4 presents the evaluation, and Section 5 further investigates the effect of changing Polka's parameters on its performance.
-Section 7 summarises the paper.
+The paper is organised as follows: Section II describes the CMs, and Section III describes the complex benchmarks used in the evaluation.
+Section IV presents the evaluation, and Section V further investigates the effect of changing Polka's parameters on its performance.
+Section VI describes related work, and Section VII summarises the paper.